-7. Pocket Money & General Living Costs
+8. Pocket Money & General Living Costs

 Pocket money is a personal decision to make.
-Most NZ school students get only about \$50 per week to spend on going out.
+Most NZ school students get less than \$50 per week to spend on going out.
 We suggest for an international student, around \$80 - 100 per week is a good estimate.
-Buses are more expensive than you are probably used to.